 Born 1895, Vidzeme region, Russian Empire; died c.
 1938-1944, State Labor Camp, USSR

 Gustav Klutsis is considered the foremost artist of Soviet photomontage.
-Born near the small town of Ruiena, Latvia when that nation was part of the Russian Empire, Klutsis attended the State Art School in Riga from 1913 to 1915 and moved to Petrograd (St. Petersburg) during the period immediately prior to the October Revolution.
+Born near the small town of Ruiena, Latvia, (when Lativa was part of the Russian Empire), Klutsis attended the State Art School in Riga from 1913 to 1915 and then moved to Petrograd (St. Petersburg) during immediately prior to the October Revolution.
 Klutsis took part in a volunteer rifle regiment that helped overturn the Tsarist regime during the revolution.
-After the revolution, he continued his studies in Petrograd at the School of Drawing for the Society for the Encouragement of the Arts.
+After the revolution, he continued his studies in Petrograd at OPKh (Imperial Society for the Encouragement of the Arts).

 In 1918, Klutsis was sent to Moscow to serve as a guard in the Kremlin.
 That same year, he participated in the exhibition of art by members of the workshop of the Ninth Guard's Regiment.
 While in Moscow, he enrolled in Ilya Mashkov's studio for further artistic study.
-From 1919 to 1920, Klutsis attended SVOMAS [Free State Art Studios (SVOMAS) that later became VKhUTEMAS (Higher Art and Technical Studios) while he was enrolled.
-Credited as the birthplace of Soviet Constructivism.
-At VKhUTEMAS he experimented with photomontage design-- an element that would greatly influence his later work.
+From 1919 to 1920, Klutsis attended the Free State Art Studios (SVOMAS) that later became VKhUTEMAS (Higher Art and Technical Studios) while he was enrolled.
+Credited as the birthplace of Soviet Constructivism, at VKhUTEMAS he experimented with photomontage design-- an element that would greatly influence his later work.
 In 1920, the artist became a member of the Communist Party.

 Sources & Citations

-Groys, B., Hollein, M., & Schirn Kunsthalle Frankfurt.
-(2003).
+Groys, B., & Hollein, M. (2003).
 Dream factory Communism: The visual culture of the Stalin era.
-Ostfildern-Ruit, Germany: Hatje Cantz.
+Ostfildern-Ruit: Hatje Cantz. (bio, Klutsis)